 In the final step, these test units are installed in test vehicles and examined for driving behavior and emissions.
 In addition, the compatibility of the e-fuels with the existing infrastructure for fuels, such as tank trucks or filling station systems, is evaluated and solution concepts for new requirements are developed.

 Synthetic fuels as an important component in the mix of technology solutions for sustainable mobility

 To minimize climate impacting emissions, synthetic fuels are preferably produced using electricity that is generated from carbon neutral renewable sources.
-In case of OME and DMC, synthetic fuels as methanol, ethanol, MTG Fischer Tropsch Diesel, and others can be produced with hydrogen by electrolysis – also generated by using surplus fluctuations in renewable electricity – and carbon dioxide (CO2), which comes from industrial waste gases or from the air.
+In case of OME and DMC, synthetic fuels as methanol, ethanol, MTG Fischer Tropsch Diesel, and others can be produced with hydrogen by synthesis – also generated by using surplus fluctuations in renewable electricity – and carbon dioxide (CO2), which comes from industrial waste gases or from the air.
 The next process step converts the syn gas to synthetic fuels.
 This method ensures that a closed CO2 cycle is created: in a holistic approach ("well-to-wheel"), the vehicle later emits only as much CO2 as was originally extracted from the air to produce these synthetic fuels.